i13-msrg/cidds/README.md

 If the database is installed properly, this should create all the required tables for the application to run

-* A new superuser can be created with the following command to access the appication
+* A new superuser can be created with the following command to access the application

 ```
 python manage.py createsuperuser